AlbertFaust/redbrick-sysadmin-exams/2014/EGM/README.md

 7. What is an IP-KVM?
 Why should we use one (3 marks)
 8. Tell me how to get the UUiD of a disk (2 marks)
 9. Why do our servers have two power supplies?
 What 2 pieces of hardware do we use in conjunction with them to ensure maximum redundancy and uptime?
 (5 marks)
-10.Where would you mount a UPS?
+10. Where would you mount a UPS?
 Why?
 (2 marks)

 #### Networking (30 marks)

 1. What are the 3 'private' IPv4 address spaces (3 marks)
 2. What is the subnet mask of a
 i) /8
 ii) /24
-iii)/29
+iii) /29
 IPv4 Subnet.
 (3 marks)
 3. If 127.0.0.1 is the v4 local loopback address, what is the IPv6 one?
 (2 marks)
 4. What protocol is used to distribute routes on the internet?
 (2 marks)
 5. What do
 i) HTTPS
-ii)DNS
+ii) DNS
 iii) DHCP
 stand for and what ports & protocols do they use by default (6 marks)
 6. We use Cisco switches; how do you show the running configuration on one of our switches?
 (2 marks)
 7. What does NAT stand for?
 What does it do?
 (4 marks)
 8. How many disparate networks are there in the Redbrick environment?
 Why?
 (3 marks)
 9. What are privilieged ports?
 What port number is the priv/unpriv border?
+(2 marks)
-(2 marks) 10.What does VPN stand for?
+10. What does VPN stand for?
 What does it do?
 (3 marks)